-Public Services - Level 3 Extended Diploma (Edexcel)
+Public Services - Level 3 Triple Diploma

 Public Services at Blackpool and the Fylde College is an exciting, active and rewarding course delivered by tutors who are experts in their field, these experts can provide you with all the support and guidance you need to get you qualified and employed or for you to progress onto higher level courses.